robert-westenberger/knowledgebase/mathematics/linear-algebra/vectors-and-spaces.md

 * Frequently represented as a ray (line segment with definite direction).

 #### Polynomials / functions
+* You can add functions, and get other functions.
+You can multiply functions by a number and get other functions.. so that means they are vectors (satisfies the two properties).

 ## Linear combinations
 * Vectors are added with *v+w*.